 SCHEDULE C - U.S. Reporter's Sales of Construction Services to Foreign Persons

-Complete Schedule C for sales of construction services greater than \$500.
-If you need to report additional country detail, please use the overflow sheet provided (page 38 of the survey) or make additional copies of this schedule. (eFile users - select "Add overflow" from the survey selection page.)
+Complete School of the survey or make additional copies of this schedule. (eFile users - select "Add overflow" from the survey selection page.)

 Mandatory Reporting for Sales of Construction Services